-Prime Day is here!
-We’re not going to see another big shopping event like this until Black Friday at the end of November.
-So if you’re looking to save on the products you want, you’re going to need a clear plan of attack to get the most out of the two-day shopping event.
+Good news, everybody!
+Prime Day is just about here!
+We’re not going to see another big shopping event like this until Black Friday.
+So if you’re looking to save big, you’re going to need a clear plan of attack to get the most out of the epic two-day shopping event.

-Fortunately, you’re doing the first part of a good shopping plan.
-You’re reading this article and following Yahoo Lifestyle (or another trusted outlet).
-You’ll need a good resource to help you scour through all the Amazon Prime Day deals to let you know which ones are worth your time and (most importantly) money and which deals are pure trash.
+Luckily, you’re already following a good shopping plan.
+You’re reading this article and following Yahoo Life (or another trusted outlet).
+You’ll need a good resource to help you comb through all the Amazon Prime Day deals to let you know which ones are worth your time and money and which ones to skip.

-Just because it says “deal” on an Amazon page, doesn’t mean you’re getting a real bargain on a proven product.
-Amazon boasts discounts on millions of products and services sitewide, but some of the deals you’re going to see on Prime Day are either cheap knock-offs or outdated products manufacturers are trying to unload before a new product refresh.
+Just because it says ‘deal’ on an Amazon page, doesn’t mean you’re getting a real bargain on a proven product.
+Amazon boasts discounts on millions upon millions of products and services, but some of the deals you’re going to see on Prime Day are either cheap knock-offs or really outdated products manufacturers are trying to unload.
 That’s where we come in to help you navigate Prime Day like a pro.

-Please note: Prime Day is only for Amazon Prime members.
-If you’re not a member, but you still want to take advantage of all the great deals we’ll see on July 15 and 16 — go here to learn how you can sign up for free.
+Note: Prime Day is for Amazon Prime members only.
+If you’re not a member, but you still want to take advantage of all the great deals we’ll see on October 13 and 14—sign up for a free 30-day trial and start saving now.

-When it comes to deals on Prime Day, you want to check the price.
-I mean really check the price.
-It might seem like the obvious thing to do (how can you buy something if you don’t know how much it costs?), but most of the time, people don’t realize that the sale price isn’t really the sale price.
+When it comes to deals on Prime Day, you want to check the price—really check the price.
+It might seem obvious (how can you buy something if you don’t know how much it costs?), but most of the time, people don’t realize that the sale price isn’t really the sale price.

-Sometimes manufacturers and retailers will say something is on sale, even if it’s really not.
-For example, the Instant Pot DUO60 retails for $99.95, but for long stretches of the year, it’s on sale for $79.95 — effectively making that the real price all year.
-If the same product goes on sale for $89.95 one day, that’s technically the sale price, but it’s not any lower than you’d see it other times of the year.
-At the moment, this Instant Pot model is now on sale for just $49.95 with a $10 coupon from Amazon.
+Sometimes manufacturers and sellers will say something is on sale, even if it’s really not.
+For example, the Instant Pot DUO retails for $100, but for long stretches throughout the year—including now!—it’s on sale for $79, effectively making that the new list price.
+If the same product goes on sale for $90 one day, that’s technically a new sale price, but it’s not any lower than you’d see it other times of the year.

-We’re not expecting you to always remember the sale price, but this is just one way retailers can trick you into thinking you’re getting a great deal when you’re not.
-To make it easier on yourself, download the Google Chrome extension called camelcamelcamel.
+We’re not expecting you to always remember the sale price, but this is just one way sellers can trick you into thinking you’re getting a great deal when you’re really not.
+To make it easier on yourself, download the Camelizer Google Chrome extension.
 It gives you easy-to-understand information on the price trends of a particular product.

-Once installed, go to a product on Amazon and click the extension icon in your browser’s menu bar.
-You’ll see the highest price a product has ever been priced, as well as the lowest price.
-This is what you should be looking for when it comes to knowing the sale price.
+Here’s how it works: Once installed, go to a product on Amazon and click the extension icon in your browser’s menu bar.
+You’ll see the highest price a product has ever been, as well as the lowest price.
+This is what you should be looking at when you want to check that a deal is truly great.

 Well, maybe not.
 If a no-name manufacturer is offering a deal like this, exit the page and find something better because it’s probably a cheap-o TV that will die on you within a year or so.
-Pay attention to brand name manufacturers like Sony, Samsung, LG, and VIZIO when it comes to 4K.
-There’s a reason everyone knows brands like Sony, so it’s something to consider when you see too-good-to-be-true deals.
+Pay attention to brand name manufacturers like Sony, Samsung, LG and Vizio when it comes to 4K.
+There’s a reason everyone knows brands like Sony and Samsung, so it’s something to consider when you see too-good-to-be-true deals.

-In addition, budget brands like TCL and RCA might be something to consider, if you’re looking for even deeper discounts.
+In addition, wallet-friendly brands like TCL, Toshiba, Insignia and others might be something to consider, if you’re looking for even deeper discounts.

 What year is the model?
-If it’s a 2019 4K TV, there’s a good chance it’s going to be cheaper on Black Friday than on Prime Day.
-Most of the time, a current year’s model will see its deepest discounts on Black Friday and after the Consumer Electronics Show (CES) the following year in January.
+If it’s a 2020 4K TV, there’s a good chance it’s going to be cheaper on Black Friday than on Prime Day.
+Most of the time, a current year’s model will see its deepest discounts on Black Friday and in the spring during the following year.

-However, if you want a good deal on a 4K TV, look for 2018 or 2017 models.
+However, if you want a good deal on a 4K TV, look for 2019 models.
 TVs are big investments, so they’re meant to last for at least five to seven years.
-A slightly older model may not have all the latest bells and whistles, but it will still plenty of great features and high resolution—at a wallet-friendly price.
+A slightly older model may not have all the latest bells and whistles, but it’ll still have plenty of great features and high resolution—at a super low price.

 Shopping for tech

 Tech and electronics are the biggest categories to watch.
-We’re going to see very impressive and deep discounts on everything from fitness trackers to tablets to smart home devices.
+We’re going to see extremely deep discounts on everything from fitness trackers and tablets to smart home devices and wireless headphones.

-However, the same rules apply: Look for products released in 2018 rather than 2019.
-For example, the price of the Samsung Galaxy S10 (the newest version), dropped in March, so it’s unlikely that Amazon will discount it further (although Amazon might surprise us).
-But the Samsung Galaxy S9, which was released in 2018, is likely to be considerably marked down for Prime Day.
+The same rules apply: Look for products released in early 2020 or even 2019 rather than 2018.
+For example, the price of the Samsung Galaxy S20 FE 5G (the newest version), dropped in September, so it’s unlikely that Amazon will discount it further (although the retail giant might surprise us).
+But the Samsung Galaxy S10, which was released in 2019, is likely to be considerably marked down for Prime Day.

-There are a few products you should avoid, like no-name fitness trackers and so called “premium” smartphone accessories.
-Stick to trusted brands like Fitbit and Anker, respectively.
-In fact, Amazon’s in-house brand, AmazonBasics, is a great option when it comes to charging cables and HDMI cables—we’re expecting to see very deep discounts on the entire line.
+There are a few products you should avoid, like no-name fitness trackers and so called ‘premium’ smartphone accessories—stick to trusted brands like Fitbit and Anker, respectively.
+Amazon’s in-house brand, AmazonBasics, is a very good option when it comes to charging cables and HDMI cables—we’re expecting to see impressive discounts on the entire line.

 The best rule of thumb?
-Stay away from off brands.
+Stay away from off-brands.
 If you’ve never heard of it, there’s a reason.
-Amazon is making a big push for their own smart devices and e-readers, so products like the Echo Dot, Ring Video Doorbell, Kindle, and more will always be a good bet.
+Amazon is making a big push for their own smart devices, tablets and e-readers, so products like the Echo Buds, Fire HD 8 Plus, Kindle Paperwhite and more will always be a good bet.
+In fact, the Echo Dot is already discounted for Prime Day, if you want to get an early jump on deals—you can get two for $40 (was $100) with promo code ‘DOTPRIME2PK’ at checkout.

-Meanwhile, retailers might also to try pass off refurbished products as new, to bait consumers into unbelievable deals.
-While there’s nothing wrong with buying a refurbished product, it’s easy to be fooled into purchasing products that are “like new” or “renewed” without realizing it.
+Some sellers might try to pass off refurbished products as new, to bait consumers into unbelievable deals.
+While there’s nothing wrong with buying refurbished goods, it’s easy to be fooled into purchasing ones that are ‘like new’ or ‘renewed’ without realizing it.
 Just take a beat to see if the item you’re buying is brand new.

-Moreover, tech companies like Apple, Dyson, Sony, and Microsoft will most likely get in on the action, but discounts on these premium products will not be too deep.
+In addition, tech companies like Apple, Dyson, Nintendo and Microsoft will most likely get in on the action too, but discounts on these premium products will not be too deep.
+Apple products are rarely deeply discounted, so if you see something like Apple AirPods on sale for more than 20 percent off, then it’s a very good deal.

 It’s a third-party party!

-So we’ll leave you with this: Mike Tyson once said, “Everyone has a plan 'till they get punched in the mouth.”
+So we’ll leave you with this: Former heavyweight champion Mike Tyson once said, “Everyone has a plan 'till they get punched in the mouth.”
 We’re assuming he came up with this gem after he, in fact, got punched in the mouth.
-Something unexpected might throw your plan out of balance on Prime Day, especially since Amazon is known for keeping other retailers on their toes with unplanned price drops on bestselling items.
+Something unexpected might throw your plan out of balance on Prime Day, especially since Amazon is known for keeping other sellers on their toes with unplanned price drops on best-selling items.

 But the best advice we can give you on how to win Prime Day?
-Be cautious of cheap-o deals that seem too good to be true, beware of fake customer reviews with FakeSpot (an online tool that analyzes how many authentic customer reviews from real people on Amazon.
-Some companies use bots or ask employees to write favorable reviews for their products to inflate its star rating), know what you want to buy and how much you want to spend beforehand, stay hydrated, and follow our coverage at yahoo.com/primeday for the best deals on the products you actually want.
+Be cautious of deals that seem too good to be true, beware of fake customer reviews with FakeSpot (an online tool that analyzes how many shopper reviews are from authentic people instead of bots), know what you want to buy and create a wish list, know how much you want to spend beforehand, stay hydrated and follow our Prime Day coverage here for the best deals on the products you actually want.